-Preheat the oven to 150C/300F/Gas 2.
+Preheat the oven to 150C/140C Fan/Gas 2.
 Grease and double-line a 20cm/8in loose-based deep cake tin with greaseproof paper.

-Beat the butter and sugar in a food processor for 3–4 minutes, or until very light and fluffy.
+Beat the butter and soft light brown sugar in a food processor for 3–4 minutes, or until very light and fluffy.

-Add the marmalade and mix for a few seconds more.
+Add the marmalade and mix for a few seconds.
 Slowly add the eggs, one at a time, beating well after each addition.

 Add the flour, almonds and spices to the batter.
 Mix slowly until well combined, then stir in the mixed dried fruit and cherries with a large metal spoon.
 Add the whisky or milk and mix until well combined.